fitthejob/cx-demo/README.md

 The goal is not just to provision AWS resources, but to give operators a repeatable way to bootstrap accounts, deploy environment-specific capabilities, validate module eligibility, and run day-to-day telephony operations with documentation close to the code.

+## Why this repo exists

+`connect-pbx/` is meant to show how I approach Amazon Connect platform design as a systems and solution architecture problem, not just a collection of Terraform modules.

+The repo models a modular Connect platform with:

+- account bootstrap and backend design
+- environment-aware deployment control
+- capability-pack driven module selection
+- dependency-aware rollout sequencing
+- GitHub OIDC based CI/CD
+- drift detection and operator-facing runbooks

+The focus is on how to make a Connect implementation operable, governable, and extensible across environments, especially when real-world constraints such as quota blockers, staged cutovers, optional telephony layers, and safe rollback paths are in play.

 ## What this project includes

 - Terraform modules for bootstrap, account baseline, audit pipeline, Amazon Connect, phone numbers, hours of operation, queues, contact flows, routing drift, CNAM, E911, spam reputation, and portability checks